junxit/us-congress-code/title-10/chapter-47a/sec-948b.md

 (Added Pub.
 L. 111–84, div.
 A, title XVIII, § 1802, Oct.
 28, 2009, 123 Stat.
 2575; amended Pub.
 L. 113–66, div.
 A, title XVII, § 1702(c)(3)(E), Dec.
 26, 2013, 127 Stat.
 958.)

 ## Notes

-### Amendment of Subsection (d)(1)(C)

-Pub.
-L. 113–66, div.
-A, title XVII, § 1702(c)(3)(E), (d)(1), Dec.
-26, 2013, 127 Stat.
-958, provided that, effective one year after Dec.
-26, 2013, and applicable with respect to offenses committed under chapter 47 of this title on or after that effective date, subsection (d)(1)(C) of this section is amended by striking “pretrial investigation” and inserting “preliminary hearing”.
-See 2013 Amendment note below.

 ### Prior Provisions